mll/invaders/README.md

 We will use clojure data structures for linear algebra here - we are supposed to showcase ours skills and not optimise performance.

+# How to run?

+For tests:

+lein run "resources/simple-1.txt" 0.8

+for swiping the simple-1 radar input with threshold probability 0.8

 ## License